Repackaging via Wrapping

 The advantage of this mode is that the original installation is always executed on each PC, so there should be no chance that a generated MSI package will be installed incorrectly on specific target machines.
 The disadvantage of this mode is that you need to know the silent installation parameters and possibly provide installation scenario files to generate an MSI package that can be used for silent deployment.

 To perform repackaging via wrapping, either choose the Wrap Installation option in the Repackage Installation wizard or click the Wrap Installation shortcut in the Product Actions group on the Welcome Screen.
 In any case, you'll be able to provide a set of installations to be wrapped and their deployment order Pic 1.

 MSI Package Builder allows you to wrap both Windows Installer packages and executable installation packages.
 For each package, you can define if it should be repaired and uninstalled while repairing and uninstalling a generated MSI package.
 You can also specify a list of additional files, if required, and the parameters to be passed to the installer to perform install, uninstall and repair Pic 2.
 The provided packages are included into a created MSI package and saved into a project with the specified name for future usage.
-The detailed information about the wrapped packages configuration is available in the Wrapping Existing Installations section of this document.
+Detailed information on configuring wrapped packages is available in the Wrapping Existing Installations chapter.

-The next step is to provide a path to save a resulting MSI package to and configure the package.
-The detailed information about an MSI package configuration is available in the Creating MSI Package section of this document.
+The next step is to provide a path to the location to save a resulting MSI package to and configure the package.
+Detailed information on configuring an MSI package is available in the Creating an MSI Package chapter.